 - Start researching your next adventure abroad: study, work, intern or volunteer overseas again.

 - Remember, you are a role model to students who have not been out of the country.
 Share your experiences and inspire them to follow your example.

-- Be an alumni in the Study Abroad Club share how you dealt with the re-entry process
+- Be an alumni in the Study Abroad Club and share how you dealt with the re-entry process

 - Take advantage of the Career Services Center.
 Lots of helpful information is available regarding international positions.